himmAllRight/himmAllRight-source/content/post/sql-intro.md

 #### Drop (delete) Table

 To delete a table, the `DROP` command is used.
-For example, to delete the table from above, issue `DROP TABLE tblUsersBackup;`:
+For example, to delete the backup table from above, issue `DROP TABLE tblUsersBackup;`:

 ```SQL
 mysql> DROP TABLE tblUsersBackup;